Suspect charged in Philly developer stabbing near Rittenhouse Square

 "He was one of the most passionate and compassionate leaders I ever met, and I looked up to him as a friend, as an entrepreneur, he was just killing it in business lately not only for himself, always for his family, always for the community," she said.

-After questioning and investigatiing, Michael White was charged with the murder of Sean Schellenger.
+Michael White was arraigned on charges of murder and possession of an instrument of crime.

+He is being held without bail.
+A preliminary hearing is schedule for August 1.

 Friends and family of Schellenger are holding a vigil at 8 p.m.
-Saturdy at the scene.
+Saturday at the scene.

 ------